Sangale1811/Registration-Form/README.md

 # Registration-Form

-Simple Registration form in HTML, CSS, JavaScript with MySQL Database using PHP.
+This is a Simple Registration Form, In this form mentioned about first and last name, email, password, confirm password etc.

 ## Technologies Used